Marketing Success Season is back

 When you send out an email series manually, the size of your staff limits the number of customers that you can reach.
 Would you be able to stay on schedule if your customer base suddenly doubled in size?
 What if it tripled?

-Automation makes email marketing scalable.
-When you've set it up so that your platform sends a message every time someone signs up for your mailing list, you don't have to make sure a staff member is available to do it.
+When you send automated emails you scale your email marketing efforts.
+When you've set it up so that your platform sends a message every time someone signs up for your mailing list via a custom signup form, you don't have to make sure a staff member is available to do it.
+Check out more email marketing campaign tips for more ideas.

 Using email automation to grow your business